 - Intermediate-term loans are for one to five years to purchase business equipment, buy fixed assets or provide working capital.
-Intermediate-term loans are usually secured by the new equipment or business assets.
+Intermediate-term loans are usually secured by new equipment or business assets.
 They sometimes have low monthly payments, with a large balloon payment at the end of the term.

 - A long-term commercial loan is for five years or more to purchase an existing business, buy real estate, or construct or improve a building or facility.
 The long-term loan is always secured by the assets for which the loan was made, usually requires constant monthly payments and often has a variable interest rate.

 With your new business plan, financial projections and financing knowledge, you are now ready to secure outside capital for your new venture.
-The following 10 types of financing sources are ranked according to amount of preparation required and ease of securing the outside capital.
+The following 10 types of financing sources are ranked according to the amount of preparation required and ease of securing the outside capital.
 Less preparation to secure a loan does not mean it is the best source, nor the least expensive source of capital.
 Of course, there will be exceptions to these general statements about each financial source.

 1. Trade or supplier credit

 Payment terms offered by your suppliers are a potential source of credit.
 Study the discounts for early payment and the penalty for late payment to determine the true cost of the credit.
 While some suppliers will extend credit only to well-established, proven firms, many will extend limited credit to new businesses to encourage another outlet for their merchandise.
 Planning for use of trade credit is essential.
 To establish good trade credit, a new business must make timely payments as agreed.
-Trade credit is effectively used by large businesses to buy products at lower cost than small firms.
+Trade credit is effectively used by large businesses to buy products at a lower cost than small firms.
 Do not depend too much on trade credit from one supplier.
 If repayment problems arise, you may find your major source for supplies cut off when you need it the most.